Folsom Motorcycle Accident Attorney

 If you were injured in a recent crash as a motorcyclist, reach out to our experienced Folsom motorcycle accident attorneys at AutoAccident.com for assistance.
 We would be happy to talk with you at no cost or obligation.
 You can reach us at (916) 921-6400 or (800) 404-5400.
 If you prefer, contact us online for more information.

-Our injury attorneys represent Folsom and the greater area after motorcycle accidents involving property damage or personal injury.
+Our California accident attorneys represent Folsom and the greater area after motorcycle accidents involving personal injury.
 We have a track record of helping clients when the other driver was drunk, fled the accident scene, was not insured, or was negligent.
 In addition, we work with accident victims due to a defective product or part or due to design flaws in the motorcycle.